Former WWE Star Emma Reveals Why She Backed Out Of ROH Tour And WWE Superstars Show Their Support

 — TENILLE DASHWOOD (@TenilleDashwood) August 15, 2018

-Dashwood stated that she had recently been wrestling during a flare up when she was on a tour in Australia and New Zealand, but last weekend the condition escalated quickly, and she had to go to the hospital to find relief.
-It was during this time that she had to unfortunately pull out of the Ring of Honor U.K. tour, so that she could take care of herself and get better.
+Dashwood stated that she had recently been wrestling during a flare up when she was on a tour in Australia and New Zealand, but last weekend, the condition escalated quickly, and she had to go to the hospital to find relief.
+It was during this time that she had to, unfortunately, pull out of the Ring of Honor U.K. tour so that she could take care of herself and get better.
 Tenille stated that she feels a little better since last weekend.

 In closing, the former WWE wrestler said that she was ashamed of this condition when she was growing up, and she used to be embarrassed and depressed over her appearance.
 Tenille Dashwood shared that her greatest fear was that she would never be able to achieve her dream of becoming a professional wrestler and performing in the WWE.
-Dashwood said that today, she is a strong, confident, and successful woman who has achieved impossible dreams, and that she knows that physical appearances do not change who we are and what we can become.
+Dashwood said that today, she is a strong, confident, and successful woman who has achieved impossible dreams and that she knows that physical appearances do not change who we are and what we can become.

 What do you think of the new models for my exclusive Tenille Dashwood sunglasses line!?